Kazmirchuk/nats-tcl/JsAPI.md

 - `-filter_subject subject`
 - `-subject_transforms` - list of subject transforms

-If the source stream is in another JetStream domain or account, you will need two more options:
+If the source stream is in another JetStream domain or account, you need two more options:
 - `-api APIPrefix` (required) - the subject prefix that imports the other account/domain
-- `-deliver deliverySubject` - the delivery subject to use for the push consumer
+- `-deliver deliverySubject` (optional) - the delivery subject to use for the push consumer

 Example of creating a stream sourcing messages from 2 other streams `SOURCE_STREAM_1` and `SOURCE_STREAM_1` that are located in the `hub` domain:
 ```Tcl